 Why Do Games Crash After Overclocking CPU & GPU?

 Overclocking is a method many gamers use to get the maximum CPU, GPU, and RAM output.

 Overclocking increases the overall performance of your system, resulting in more frames per second (FPS) and smooth gameplay.
-Most of the latest motherboards are designed for gaming, which is why they also support overclocking.
+Most of the latest motherboards are designed for gaming, supporting overclocking.

-But many users are facing the issue that some games crash when they overclock their CPU and GPU.
+However, many users face the issue that some games crash when they overclock their CPU and GPU.
 If you are one of those users, you read the right article.
-Here we will discuss why it is happening and how you can resolve this issue.
+Here, we will discuss why it is happening and how you can resolve this issue.
 So, stay tuned!

+Why Do Games Crash After Overclocking CPU & GPU?